Limits of Confidentiality

 Communication within Course

-While email may be utilized for casual communication, graded class discussions and group collaboration are conducted inside the discussion board tool of your Blackboard course.
+While email may be utilized for casual communication, graded class discussions and group collaboration are conducted inside the discussion tool of your course.
 Since this also is the primary place for making impressions both socially and academically, create messages that convey you at your best.
 Proper netiquette can help you be successful.
 Netiquette, or network etiquette, refers to the generally accepted rules for considerate behavior in online communications.
 Some tips to keep in mind:

 - Spend time crafting your message.
 This is not a text-messaging environment for quick, abbreviated conversation; it is a place for the exchange of academic knowledge.
 Use words that contribute to this purpose in a professional, concise manner.